 We were delighted to see the announcement of the latest version of Cloudera Director and a corresponding write-up on Curt Monash’s DBMS2 blog.
 The industry’s movement toward cloud-optimized features, such as support for Spot Instances and dynamic creation and termination of clusters, validates the direction that we’ve set for our company and product.

 At Qubole, we believe strongly that Big Data analytics workloads belong in the cloud.
 Our vision is to take all the benefits of the cloud and apply them to Big Data.
 We’ve believed this from day one, way back when Ashish Thusoo and Joydeep Sen Sarma founded the company in 2011.
 It’s why we have a product that runs on all three major public infrastructure clouds; Google Cloud Platform, Amazon Web Services, and Microsoft Azure.

 Big Data as a Service

 The cloud allows for delivery as-a-service, rather than as software.
 This accelerates the time to value for our customers by eliminating installation and integration.
-In fact, in our recent customer survey, we found that on average our customers are able to successfully query their data, whether through Hive, Spark, MapReduce, or Presto, by the second day upon signing up for Qubole Data Service.
+In fact, in our recent customer survey, we found that on average our customers are able to successfully query their data, whether through Hive, Spark, MapReduce, or Presto, by the second day of signing up for Qubole Data Service.
 Data teams can get going right away, rather than waiting 6-18 months for long and complex professional services engagements to build out the application.

 Delivery as-a-service also significantly reduces the effort and complexity of maintaining the platform for end-users.
 Simple things that every user expects, such as a SQL workbench UI, collaborative notebook data visualization capabilities, the ability to drill down into logs and debug a job, and a simple template for cluster definition, are all delivered as part of our core service.
-These core elements reduce the time investment needed from administrators.
-In our customer base, we see on average 21 users for every one administrator.
+These core elements reduce the time investment needed by administrators.
+In our customer base, we see on average 21 users for every administrator.
 Not only does this free up valuable IT resources, but it also empowers data scientists and analysts to directly access and analyzes data to accelerate business decision-making.

 Optimizations on Objects Storage